 Korver, Howard lead Hawks past Pistons, 105-98

-Detroit Pistons head coach Stan Van Gundy reacts in the first half of an NBA basketball game against the Atlanta Hawks on Friday, Dec.
+Atlanta Hawks guard Kyle Korver sets up a shot in the first half of an NBA basketball game against the Detroit Pistons on Friday, Dec.
 30, 2016, in Atlanta.
-Atlanta Hawks forward Kent Bazemore goes up for a shot as Detroit Pistons center Andre Drummond defends in the first half of an NBA basketball game on Friday, Dec.
+Atlanta Hawks guard Kyle Korver sets up a shot in the first half of an NBA basketball game against the Detroit Pistons on Friday, Dec.
 30, 2016, in Atlanta.

 Add your comments below